-Footwear on the GR20
+Footwear on the Walker’s Haute Route

-Traditional hiking boots, hiking shoes, or trail runners will all work for the trail conditions on the GR20, but you need to make sure they will work for you too.
+Traditional hiking boots, hiking shoes, or trail runners will all work for the trail conditions on the Haute Route, but you need to make sure they will work for you too.
 This means that you should bring a pair of boots or shoes that you know from experience don’t cause problems for your feet.
 Ideally, you should put at least 30 miles on them in various terrain and weather conditions to reduce the chance of running into issues on the trail.
-A nasty blister can be catastrophic on a multi-day trek like the TMB!
+A nasty blister can be catastrophic on a multi-day trek like the Haute Route!
 That being said, you also don’t want your boots/shoes to be too broken in, as you need them to hold up faithfully for many miles of gnarly terrain.
 I know we’re asking you to work some Goldilocks magic here, but it’s definitely worth it!

 In terms of other specifications, we feel that the only other must-have is a good, grippy vibrum (or similar material) sole for steep descents and loose paths.
 Otherwise it’s up to personal preference when it comes to how much ankle support you need, waterproof versus quick-dry, sturdy versus lightweight, and so on.
-I hiked in non-waterproof trail runners, while Ian used traditional hiking boots and we were both very happy with the results.
-Some people argue that trailrunners can’t withstand the wear and tear of the rough conditions of the GR20, but I didn’t have any issues in this regard, and I was grateful to have comfortable, reliable footwear.

 You’ll also want to make sure you have some good socks.
 Socks are one of those rare things in life where you really do get what you pay for, and high quality socks can be a game changer.
 Once again, try to do some hiking in a few different types to figure out how what you like in terms of thickness, cushion, and height.
 We love merino wool for its quick-drying and anti-stink qualities.